-1 The methodology used to calculate the CPI 2014 builds on the work examining alternative approaches for constructing the CPI carried out by Prof. Andrew Gelman: Professor, Department of Statistics and Department of Political Science, Columbia University and Dr Piero Stanig: Fellow, Methodology Institute, London School of Economics and Political Science.
-This work was presented to Transparency International in a report available on request from ssrinivasan@transparency.org.
+&lt;sup>1 The methodology used to calculate the CPI 2015 builds on the work examining alternative approaches for constructing the CPI carried out by Prof. Andrew Gelman: Professor, Department of Statistics and Department of Political Science, Columbia University and Dr Piero Stanig: Fellow, Methodology Institute, London School of Economics and Political Science.
+This work was presented to Transparency International in a report that is available on request.
+Please email Santhosh Srinivasan at ssrinivasan@transparency.org.